csm_peru_bildung_476.1011_04_30bf564551.jpg

 Costa Rica

-• Accommodation and meals in the Casa DEI of threatened human rights activists* and refugees (DEI).
+• Accommodation and meals at Casa DEI of threatened human rights and environmental activists* from all over Latin America (DEI).

-• Continuing education courses to strengthen resilience and clarify future perspectives (DEI)
+• Conducting continuing education courses to strengthen resilience and clarify future perspectives (DEI).

 Project images